iotaledger/identity.rs/documentation/docs/specs/didcomm/protocols/revocation.md

 | Field | Description | Required |
 | :--- | :--- | :--- |
 | `TBD` | TBD | ✔ |

+The trusted party may check if the crednetial is actually revoked after this message is received.

 #### Examples